devilry/devilry-django/not_for_deploy/docs/user/admin/assignment/admin_create_assignment.rst

 #############################
 The following are configured as a default:
  - All active students in the course in the semester are added to the assignment
- - All students added to the semester are organized in a project group with one member
+ - All students added to the semester are organized in a project group
  - No examiners are connected with a student or group
  - The new assignment will be published 6 hours after creation
  - Grading is passed or failed